PrefectHQ/prefect/docs/cloud/upandrunning.md

 ```

 Our flow run has been created!
 We should be able to see this picked up in the agent logs:

 ```
 2019-09-01 13:11:58,716 - agent - INFO - Found 1 flow run(s) to submit for execution.
 2019-09-01 13:12:00,534 - agent - INFO - Submitted 1 flow run(s) for execution.
 ```

-Now the agent has submitted the flow run and created a Docker container locally.
-We may be able to catch it in the act with `docker ps` but our flow doesn't do anything so it may run too fast for us!
-(Another option: Kitematic is a great tool for interacting with containers while they are live)

 You can check on your flow run using Prefect Cloud:

 ```
 $ prefect get flow-runs
 NAME                FLOW NAME       STATE    AGE                START TIME super-bat           my-flow         Success  a few seconds ago  2019-09-01 13:12:02
 ```

+You should also be able to see your flow in the UI.

 Congratulations!
 You ran a flow using Prefect Cloud!
-Now you can take it a step further and deploy a Prefect Agent on a high availability platform such as [Kubernetes](agent/kubernetes.html).
+Now you can take it a step further and follow our example for deploying a flow.

+You could also deploy a Prefect Agent on a high availability platform such as [Kubernetes](agent/kubernetes.html).